neilg63/simple-string-patterns/README.md

 - Methods ending in *_ci_alphanum* are case-insensitive and remove all non-alphanumeric letters from the sample string before camparison
 - Methods ending in *_rules* accept a *BoundsBuilder* object created via bounds_builder()
 - Methods ending in *_conditional* accept an array of *StringBounds* rules
-- Methods containing *filter_all* filter arrays or vectors that match all of the rules (and logic)
+- Methods with *filter_all* filter arrays or vectors that match all of the rules (and logic)
-- Methods containing *filter_any* filter arrays or vectors that match any of the rules (or logic)
+- Methods with *filter_any* filter arrays or vectors that match any of the rules (or logic)
-- Methods containing _split return either a vector or tuple pair.
+- Methods with *_split* return either a vector or tuple pair.
-- Methods containing _part(s) always include leading or trailing separators and may return empty elements in vectors
+- Methods with *_part(s)* always include leading or trailing separators and may return empty elements in vectors
-- Methods containing _segment(s) ignore leading, trailing, repeated consecutive separators and thus exclude empty elements
+- Methods with *_segment(s)* ignore leading, trailing, repeated consecutive separators and thus exclude empty elements
 - In tuples returned from segment(s) and part(s) methods, head means the segment before the first split and tail the remainder, while start means the whole string before the last split and end only the last part of the last matched separator.
 - Enclose or wrap methods ending in *_escaped* have an optional escape character parameter
 - Enclose or wrap methods ending in *_safe* insert a backslash before the any non-final occurrences of the closing characters unless already present